What is mediation?

 Upon graduating from the University of Alabama School of Law, Philip joined a small firm and engaged in the practice of law for 15 years with a focus on litigation before being elected as Presiding Circuit Judge in Lawrence County, Alabama in 1988.
 He served as Presiding Circuit Judge for 20 years, during which time he was elected as a member of the Alabama Circuit Judges Association Board of Directors and served as President of the Alabama Circuit Judges Association.
 As a Presiding Circuit Judge, Philip presided over more than 25,000 cases including over 500 jury trials.

 Upon retiring from the bench in 2009, Philip began practicing as a registered mediator with the State of Alabama.
-He has since mediated over 250 civil, domestic and appellate cases, involving partnerships, corporations, construction claims, real estate disputes, estate and will contests, products liability, personal injury, workers' compensation, original divorce actions, positions for modifications, and contempt.
+He has since mediated civil, domestic and appellate cases, involving partnerships, corporations, construction claims, real estate disputes, estate and will contests, products liability, personal injury, workers' compensation, original divorce actions, positions for modifications, and contempt.

 Thriving in the